Louie Gohmert

 Louis Buller Gohmert Jr. (/ˈɡoʊmərt/; born August 18, 1953) is an American attorney, politician, and former judge who was the U.S. representative from Texas's 1st congressional district from 2005 to 2023.
 Gohmert is a Republican and was part of the Tea Party movement.
 In January 2015, he unsuccessfully challenged John Boehner for Speaker of the House of Representatives.
 In November 2021, he announced his candidacy in the 2022 Texas Attorney General election.
 He failed to advance to the Republican primary runoff, finishing fourth with 17% of the vote.
-His political positions are often considered far-right.

 Early life and education

 Gohmert was born in Pittsburg, Texas, the son of German Texan architect Louis Buller Gohmert and his first wife Erma Sue (née Brooks).
 He was raised in Mount Pleasant, Texas, where he graduated from Mount Pleasant High School in 1971.

 Gohmert enrolled in Texas A&M University, receiving a U.S. Army scholarship and earning a B.A. in history in 1975.
 He commanded a cadet brigade in the Corps of Cadets and served as class president.
 He was also a student leader for the MSC Student Conference on National Affairs alongside future U.S. Representative Chet Edwards, and a member of the Ross Volunteer Company.

 Gohmert received a Juris Doctor degree from Baylor Law School in 1977.